How COVID-19 Changes Real Estate Investing

+After an all-time high of 14,7% per cent unemployment in April, the US labour market has significantly recovered and stands at currently 8,4%.
 The newest data available for the European Union is for July, where around 7,9% of people in the overall EU were out of work.

 Nevertheless, the impact on the market has not been as big as expected.
 Experts say that for many years, the demand for living space was much higher than the supply.
 This is especially the case for middle and big cities because people still move there from minor cities and from outside the country.

-So in the end, as long as the overall population tends to grow, the demand for residential buildings will be high.
+So, in the end, as long as the overall population tends to grow, the demand for residential buildings will be high.
 People will always need a “roof over their heads,” so prices will continue to grow even in times of crisis.

 Rising Taxes to Finance the Battle on Covid-19 Makes Rent Even More Expensive

 Many countries have already introduced higher taxes or one-time fees for their population.
-And as naturally, taxpayers try to avoid these additional financial burdens, tax offices often turn to the real estate sector, because it is nearly impossible to hide anything here.
-So for example, the fees for buying and selling have already been increased in many countries, general taxes of owners apparently will be next.
+And as naturally, taxpayers try to avoid these additional financial burdens, tax offices often turn to the real estate sector because it is nearly impossible to hide anything here.
+So, for example, the fees for buying and selling have already been increased in many countries, general taxes of owners apparently will be next.

-Or maybe some projects will be put on hold completely.
-In both cases that means higher costs for the final consumer and additional workload for those working in the industry.
+As for the real estate economy, it can be expected that a lot of the additional costs will be handed down to clients and tenants.
+Or maybe some projects will be put on hold entirely.
+In both cases, that means higher costs for the final consumer and additional workload for those working in the industry.

 Need for Bigger Homes Which are Suitable for Home Office

 They had their office close by, went to restaurants and cafés instead of cooking, regularly went to a fitness club regularly and generally didn’t spend much time at home.
-With the lockdown and home offices many of those young professionals were cut off from their regular lifestyle, finding out that maybe they would want to trade in their apartment in a central area for something larger, but more on the outskirts.
+With the lockdown and home offices, many of those young professionals were cut off from their regular lifestyle, finding out that maybe they would want to trade in their apartment in a central area for something larger but more on the outskirts.

-Not only so that a normal kitchen, a room for working from home, and some sports equipment would fit in, but also to generally relax more and feel more “at home” than in their anonymous apartment in the center.
-For the real estate industry that means that there will be a shift from center to the edges; areas that have for a long time been neglected by the market.
+Not only so that a standard kitchen, a room for working from home, and some sports equipment would fit in, but also to generally relax more and feel more “at home” than in their anonymous apartment in the centre.
+For the real estate industry, that means that there will be a shift from centre to the edges, areas that have for a long time been neglected by the market.

-So for the industry, it is time to hurry: Be the first to find grandma’s old hat, completely renovate it and make it applicable to modern living standards, because such an estate can turn out like gold in the post-corona real estate economy.
+So for the industry, it is time to hurry: Be the first to find grandma’s old hat, completely renovate it and make it applicable to modern living standards because such an estate can turn out like gold in the post-corona real estate economy.

-It goes without saying that Covid-19 will have a lasting effect on the real estate market.
+Covid-19 will have a lasting effect on the real estate market.
 Many trends that started long before, as the rise of online shopping, have gained momentum during the lockdown, and people will not easily forget that suddenly they did not have to spend over 1 hour in a traffic jam to turn on a computer not much different from their own.

 Nevertheless, the transformation process is far from over yet and due to constant change.
 It depends on the ability of the real estate industry and its agents to reposition themselves in such a way that they will emerge stronger from the crisis.